Saddam2360/sunnah-life-360/README.md

 Neteller: healthservices620@yahoo.com (ID: 322049621)

-Your support helps us building open-source Islamic tools the Ummah.
+Your support helps us build open-source Islamic tools for the Ummah.

-⭐ Also consider:
+⭐ Also consider
-Starring the repo
+Starring the repo 🌟

-Sharing with others
+Sharing with others 📢

-Contributing or sponsoring future (inshaAllah)
+Contributing or sponsoring in the future (inshaAllah)

 📄 License
-This project is licensed under the MIT License – see LICENSE details.
+This project is licensed under the MIT License – see LICENSE file for details.

 🙏 Acknowledgements
-Flutter and Firebase the amazing tech stack
+Flutter and Firebase – the amazing tech stack

 All contributors and translators

-The global Muslim Ummah the inspiration 🌍
+The global Muslim Ummah – the inspiration 🌍

-May Allah accept this effort and make it sadaqah jariyah everyone involved.
+May Allah accept this effort and make it sadaqah jariyah for everyone involved.

-🌟 Don't forget to Star this repo and Share with others if you find it useful!
+🌟 Don't forget to star this repo and share with others if you find it useful!

+---